 Trinity’s United Methodist Women’s Ministry is currently focusing on the issue of human trafficking and the many women and children affected by this growing social problem, not just globally but locally.
 Activities such as raising public awareness through seminars, posting flyers in the West Volusia area, and supporting Ruth House, a planned facility for victims seeking emergency shelter and assistance, are currently scheduled.
-The women’s ministry and other small groups of the church also prepare and serve dinners at the InterFaith Kitchen (located at First UMC), as well as raising funds to provide new sneakers to children at our church-school partner, Citrus Grove Elementary School.
+The women’s ministry and other small groups of the church also prepare and serve dinners at the InterFaith Kitchen (located at First UMC), as well as serving as volunteers and raising funds to provide new sneakers to children at our school-church partner, Citrus Grove Elementary School.

 Every Sunday, a prayer card is made available for folks to write down requests.
 The pastor will read (if approved) so that the entire congregation can lift up these concerns.
 Every Monday morning, the Prayer Team Coordinator will send out all such requests via email to members of the team.
 On Thursday mornings, members of the Prayer Team meet with the pastor to lift up the concerns of everyone who has expressed a need, as well as intercessory prayers for our city, our state, our country and our world.

 We offer an online option, as well.
 Simply fill out the contact form and select “Prayer Request” in the Who to Contact field.
 The Prayer Team Coordinator will receive and take action, accordingly.
 Both spoken and unspoken prayers can be made anonymously, as well.